Download The Analyst's Report (Below)

 The same is anticipated with the California grid electric, and this threatens to have a serious impact on industrial and agricultural operations, where the power demand is considerable, where there is a substantial cost of operating, and where the profit margins can be small.

-We used a marginal cost calculator, putting together i) the population increase in California with ii) the growing demand for grid electricity, to produce iii) a kWh cost projection.
+We used a marginal cost calculator, putting together 1) the population increase in California with 2) the growing demand for grid electricity, to produce 3) a kWh cost projection.
 There will be winners and losers in the coming Power Hunger Games.

 MBS believes that gas turbines, CHP or cogeneration, will spell the critical competitive advantage for forward-thinking companies.
 This projection, again, presumes the accuracy of state energy entity's signals about plans to increase grid electric deliverable capacity.

-See If Your Indicated For A Gas Turbine
+See If You're Indicated For A Gas Turbine

 Download the Analyst's Report